-5. Summary of H1 FY3/23
+5. Summary of FY3/23

-To summarize H1 FY3/23 from the above, the Company achieved steady growth in the business areas it is focusing on, and realized balanced profit growth.
-In terms of activities, the Company is laying the groundwork in all directions towards achieving the medium-term management plan, and we can evaluate the Company as having gotten off to a good start, in both the quantitative and qualitative sense.
-In particular, based on collaboration with partner companies both in Japan and overseas, new developments have accelerated in growth fields including mobility, energy & environment, and BPO/ICT.
+To summarize FY3/23, in terms of results, the Company achieved steady growth in the business areas it is focusing on and achieved profit growth that surpassed its targets.
+In terms of activities, in the first year of its medium-term management plan, we can evaluate the Company as having gotten off to a good start, in both the quantitative and qualitative sense.
+In particular, based on collaboration with partner companies both in Japan and overseas, new developments have accelerated in growth fields including mobility, energy & environment, BPO/ICT and healthcare.
 These can be said to be points to focus on as the Company works to move away from "nontraditional leasing" and "non-financial services."